szpak/gradle-pitest-plugin/README.md

 Please be aware that in some cases there could be some issues when using non default PIT versions.

-If not stated otherwise, gradle-pitest-plugin 1.7.x by default uses PIT 1.7.x, 1.6.x uses PIT 1.6.x, etc.
+If not stated otherwise, gradle-pitest-plugin 1.9.x by default uses PIT 1.9.x, 1.7.x uses PIT 1.7.x, etc.

 Starting with version 1.7.0 gradle-pitest-plugin requires Gradle 6.4.
 The latest version with the Gradle 5.x (5.6+) support is 1.6.0.
-The current version was automatically smoke tested with Gradle 6.4, 6.9.1 and 7.2 under Java 8.
+The current version was automatically smoke tested with Gradle 6.4, 6.9.1 and 7.4.2 under Java 11.
-Tests with Java 9 - 15 are limited to the compatible versions of Gradle and PIT.
+Tests with Java 11+ are limited to the compatible versions of Gradle and PIT.

-Java 11 is officially supported starting with gradle-pitest-plugin 1.4.0.
 The experimental support for Java 17 can be tested with 1.7.0+.

 Starting with the version 1.3.0 the produced binaries [require](https://github.com/szpak/gradle-pitest-plugin/issues/70#issuecomment-360989155) Java 8
 (as a JDK used for running a Gradle build).
-However, having Java 17 LTS released, support for JDK <11 can be deprecated "soon" (see [#299](https://github.com/szpak/gradle-pitest-plugin/issues/299)).
+However, having Java 17 LTS released in September 2021, starting with gradle-pitest-plugin 1.9.0, support for JDK <11 is deprecated (see [#299](https://github.com/szpak/gradle-pitest-plugin/issues/299)).

 See the [changelog file](https://github.com/szpak/gradle-pitest-plugin/blob/master/CHANGELOG.md) for more detailed list of changes in the plugin itself.